-ISLAMABAD: Prime Minister Nawaz Sharif has said Pakistan is pursuing the policy of a peaceful neighbourhood and wishes to resolve all outstanding issues with its neighbors peacefully and through dialogue.
+ISLAMABAD: Prime Minister Nawaz Sharif has said Pakistan is pursuing the policy of a peaceful neighbourhood and wishes to resolve all outstanding issues with its neighbours peacefully and through dialogue.

 Talking to President of Republic of Tatarstan Rustam Minnikhanov on Sunday, the Prime Minister said that longstanding bilateral relations were the manifestation of a common desire to explore possibilities for enhancing cooperation between Pakistan and Russia.